syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Converting-HTML-to-PDF.md

 The HTML to PDF converter is a .NET library for converting webpages, SVG, MHTML, and HTML files to PDF using C#.
 It uses popular rendering engines such as Blink (Google Chrome) and is reliable and accurate.
 The result preserves all graphics, images, text, fonts, and the layout of the original HTML document or webpage.

-Syncfusion HTML-to-PDF converter will work seamlessly in various platforms like Azure Cloud or web apps, Azure Functions, Amazon Web Service (AWS), Docker, WinForms, WPF, ASP.NET MVC, ASP.NET Core with Windows, Linux, and macOS.
+Syncfusion&reg; HTML-to-PDF converter will work seamlessly in various platforms like Azure Cloud or web apps, Azure Functions, Amazon Web Service (AWS), Docker, WinForms, WPF, ASP.NET MVC, ASP.NET Core with Windows, Linux, and macOS.

 ## Key features for HTML Converter